“In every walk with nature, one receives far more than he seeks.” John Muir

 Get ready to be DIRTY.
 Just embrace it!

-My favorite post-hiking smoothie to re-hydrate and nourish our bodies!
+My favorite post-hiking Nourishing Pear Smoothie to re-hydrate and nourish our bodies!

 - 1 cup unsweetened vanilla almond milk